Rubelefsky/awscloud/README.md

 ~~4.
 Static Website
 Your HTML resume should be deployed online as an Amazon S3 static website.
 Services like Netlify and GitHub Pages are great and I would normally recommend them for personal static site deployments, but they make things a little too abstract for our purposes here.
 Use S3.~~ **Completed 7/11/23**

-5. HTTPS
+~~5.
+HTTPS
 The S3 website URL should use HTTPS for security.
-You will need to use Amazon CloudFront to help with this.
+You will need to use Amazon CloudFront to help with this.~~

 6. DNS
 Point a custom DNS domain name to the CloudFront distribution, so your resume can be accessed at something like my-c00l-resume-website.com.
 You can use Amazon Route 53 or any other DNS provider for this.
 A domain name usually costs about ten bucks to register.